nefelibata28/NTU-Academic-Projects/Year 3/SC3010/README.md

-# SC3010-  Computing Security – Case Study Project
+# SC3010 - Computing Security
+This folder contains the case-study project for the module **SC3010**.

+##Module Overview
+SC3010 covers system vulnerabilities, core security mechanisms, and techniques for enforcing security policies in modern computing environments.

-## Overview
+## Project Overview
-This project was completed as part of the **Computing Security module**.
-We(group) were tasked to select two **real-world security breach** and write a detailed case study analyzing:
+This group project was completed as part of the **SC3010 – Computing Security** module.
+We were tasked with selecting two **real-world security breaches** and producing a case study that analyzed:
-- What happened during the breach
+- The nature and timeline of the breach
-- Why the security system failed
+- Vulnerabilities or failures that led to the incident
-- The consequences of the incident
+- The impact and consequences of the breach
-- Key lessons learned and recommendations
+- Lessons learned and recommended preventive measures

 ---